-> If your efforts to recover compensation through your employer’s insurance provider have proven ineffectual, the next thing to do will be to file a petition for benefits.
+If your efforts to recover compensation through your employer’s insurance or florida workers’ compensation system provider have proven ineffectual, the next thing to do will be to file a petition for benefits.
 This document must include your contact information as well as contact information for your employer and their workers’ compensation providers.
 The team at Work Injury Rights can help you file your petition while also providing exceptional legal representation.

-> Additionally, you will need to include:
+Additionally, you will need to include:

 - A description of your job responsibilities and what you were doing when you became injured.

 - A description of the accident and a listing of all the body parts that were injured

 - Listing of all claims you are making

 - A claim on the interest of unpaid benefits as well as attorney’s fees.

 - You will have to file your Petition for Benefits form with the Office of the Judges of Compensation Claims (OJCC) Clerk’s Office.
 On the other hand, if you have secured legal representation, you can have this important task handled by a qualified professional.